Nigeria Airways Flight 2120: Cause

 Prior to departure, the lead mechanic had noticed that the "No. 2 and No. 4 tyre pressures were below the minimum for flight dispatch", and attempted to inflate them, but no nitrogen gas was readily available.
-The project manager, unwilling to accept a delay, disregarded the problem and readied the aircraft for dispatch.
+The project manager, unwilling to accept a delay, dismissed the problem and readied the aircraft for dispatch.
 As the aircraft was taxiing, the transfer of the load from the underinflated No. 2 tire to the No. 1 tire on the same portside axle resulted "in overdeflection, overheating, and structural weakening of the No. 1 tire".
 "The No. 1 tire failed very early on the take-off roll," followed almost immediately by the No. 2.
 The latter stopped rotating "for reasons not established", and the subsequent friction of the wheel assembly with the runway generated sufficient heat to start a self-sustaining fire.
 Given the catastrophic consequences of taking off with the landing gear in this condition, the plane was deemed after the fact to have been unairworthy.

 The crew realised they had a problem, but not the nature or seriousness of it.
 The aircraft was not equipped with fire or heat sensors in the wheel assembly.
 The first officer was recorded remarking, "We got a flat tire, you figure?"
-According to Transportation Safety Board of Canada members interviewed for an episode of Mayday about the accident, standard procedures regarding tire failure during the takeoff roll on the DC-8 did not include rejecting take-off for tire or wheel failures, so the captain proceeded with the take-off.
+According to Transportation Safety Board of Canada members interviewed for an episode of Mayday about the accident, standard procedures regarding tire failure during the takeoff roll on the DC-8 did not include rejecting takeoff for tire or wheel failures, so the captain proceeded with the takeoff.

 Due to common jet aircraft design, the accident became inevitable the moment the landing gear was retracted, mere seconds after takeoff and long before an emergency became apparent.
 When this occurred, "burning rubber was brought into close proximity with hydraulic and electrical system components," causing the failure of both hydraulic and pressurisation systems that led to structural damage and loss of control of the aircraft.
 The Transportation Safety Board later concluded, "had the crew left the landing gear extended, the accident might have been averted."
 Fuel, "probably introduced as a result of 'burn through' of the centre fuel tank", intensified the fire, which eventually consumed the cabin floor.
 People began falling out of the aircraft when their seat harnesses burned through.
 "Despite the considerable destruction to the airframe, the aircraft appeared to have been controllable until just before the crash."

 The investigation discovered that the mechanics had known about the underinflated tires since 7 July, but that the project manager, lacking the relevant training to make an informed decision, had prevented maintenance on the tires because the aircraft was behind schedule, requiring them to record false pressure readings in the log to make the aircraft seem airworthy.
 This meant that Nationair Canada executives had pressured the colleagues of the cockpit crew to withhold information that had serious safety implications.